 Sponsor: Senator Ed Murray Co-Sponsors: Tom, Kohl-Welles, Darneille, Hobbs, Harper, Frockt Summary: SB 5405 helps young people aging out of the foster care system who still face numerous and serious challenges by allowing them to choose to extend foster care services until they are 21 years old.
 Status: SB 5405 passed out of the Senate Chamber unanimously with 1 excused.
-The bill passed the House Early Learning & Human Services Committee on April 2nd and was heard in the Appropriations Committee on April 5th.
+The bill passed out of the Appropriations committee on April 8th and has been referred to the Rules committee.
 Companion Bill: HB 1302 Sponsor: Representative Mary Helen Roberts Status: HB 1302 passed the House 91 to 6, with 1 excused.
 HB 1302 passed the Senate Human Services & Corrections Committee on April 2nd and has been referred to Ways & Means.
 City Position: Seattle supports this legislation.

 Tenant Screening SB 5568: Concerning the disclosure of certain information when screening tenants.
-Sponsor: Senator Steve Hobbs Co-Sponsors: Kohl-Welles, Billig, Frockt, Chase, Harper, Hasegawa, Keiser, Shin, Kline, Nelson Summary: This bill continues work that has been done previously on tenant screening to ensure that screening service providers may not disclose an applicant's status as a victim of domestic violence, sexual assault, or stalking as part of the screening process. $\textbf{Status:} \ \textbf{SB 5568 passed the Senate 46 to 3.} \ \textbf{The bill passed the House Judiciary Committee on April 2}^{\text{nd}} \ \textbf{and has}$ been referred to the Rules Committee.
+Sponsor: Senator Steve Hobbs Co-Sponsors: Kohl-Welles, Billig, Frockt, Chase, Harper, Hasegawa, Keiser, Shin, Kline, Nelson Summary: This bill continues work that has been done previously on tenant screening to ensure that screening service providers may not disclose an applicant's status as a victim of domestic violence, sexual assault, or stalking as part of the screening process.
+Status: SB 5568 passed the Senate 46 to 3.
+The bill passed the House Judiciary Committee on April 2nd and has been referred to the Rules Committee.